- 1915(c) Appendix K COVID-19 Addendum

 DIDD is providing the following guidance to Independent Support Coordinators (ISC) and Self-Determination Case Managers in regard to face-to-face visit requirements and Circle of Support Meetings.

-Effective immediately and for the remainder of March and April, DIDD is permitting ISCs and SD Case Managers to conduct visits and Circle of Support Meetings remotely; using phone or video conferencing solutions.
+Effective immediately and through June 2020, DIDD is permitting ISCs and SD Case Managers to conduct visits and Circle of Support Meetings remotely; using phone or video conferencing solutions.
 When either of these responsibilities are completed in place of a required face-to-face meeting, the ISC or SD Case Manager should document the occurrence in a corresponding service note.

 For Individual Support Coordinator and SD Case Manager meetings that require signature sheets, ISCs and CMs should write down people’s names (the name of everyone who participates in the meeting) on the signature sheet.
 The ISC/CM should sign and date the form and identify somewhere on the signature sheet the phone call was held in lieu of a face-to-face meeting due to COVID 19 precautions.